'Unconscionable': How Omaha's Legacy Crossing apartments were allowed to deteriorate

 “Their initial solution was to dig a trench outside to divert the water, which didn’t do anything to dry up my carpet,” she said.
 “We started to see mold in the walls, and they told us to just spray it with a bleach solution.”

 It took over a month for the leak to be fixed.
-Nocita was in touch with city inspectors during this time, who issued numerous violations.
+During this time, Nocita was in touch with city inspectors, who issued numerous violations.
 She says that management offered to let her move into another apartment, but later rescinded the offer and told her she would have to pay another application fee and deposit if she wanted to move.

 Still, because the apartment was affordable and conveniently located, Nocita stayed at Legacy Crossing until the fire department knocked on her door.